virtual-labs/exp-potentiometric-titration-dei/experiment/theory.md

 = 0.2422 – (0.699 – 0.0591 pH)
 = 0.2422 – 0.699 + 0.0591 pH
 E<sub>cell</sub> depends on the concentration of the interested ions with which the indicator electrode is in contact.
-The overall cell potential, Ecell is calculated at every interval where the titrant is measured and added
+The overall cell potential, E<sub>cell</sub> is calculated at every interval where the titrant is measured and added